JoshuaLelon/LikeThese/README.md

 For a faster development loop, we use [InjectionIII](https://github.com/johnno1962/InjectionIII) to inject Swift code changes directly into the running simulator:

 1. Install InjectionIII from the Mac App Store or GitHub.
-2. Launch it and select your running **LikeThese** simulator process under “Select App.”
+2. Launch it and select your running **LikeThese** simulator process under "Select App."
 3. Make sure you're using a **Debug** build.
 4. Save any Swift file to see the updated code injected automatically.